-Czech owners of Skoda, Volkswagen cars qualify for $23 million compensation
+Czech owners of Skoda, Volkswagen cars qualify for $23 million compensation, court says

 The suit was filed by Safe Diesel on behalf of 2,435 people, the ruling, which was shown to Reuters by Safe Diesel, said.
 Safe Diesel was set up to take on the case for the claimants.

 The decision, ordering Volkswagen to pay the full amount, is open to appeal but only on procedural grounds.
+Volkswagen said it would launch an appeal.

-The Prague district court spokesman was also not immediately available to comment.
+The Prague district court spokesman was not immediately available to comment.

 “It is a breakthrough in the European branch of the affair,” Safe Diesel’s lawyer Frantisek Honsa said in a company statement.
 “We managed to push through the same compensation as in the United States.”